 It’s also worth the time to look at how your company culture views taking time off.
 Employees may feel pressured to make up an excuse to take a day off so that they’re not looked at as unproductive.
 Employees have earned their PTO days and have every right to take them, but in a company that frowns upon actually taking time off, they may feel that they have to lie about it.

 Are you looking for a HRIS to track employee time off?
 HR Payroll Systems can match you with the vendor that will most fit your needs.
-Visit our vendor match page today to begin.
+Visit our Software Match page today to begin.

 Use our Software Match tool — completed in less than two minutes!